janak-dj/AMBA_strobe_burst_script/README.md

 ---

-##  Tool 2: AXI & AHB WSTRB (Strobe) Calculator
+##  Script 2: Strobe Calculator

 ###  Description
-This script computes the **WSTRB (write strobe)** signal for AXI & AHB/AXI & AHB-Lite write transactions.
-It's useful for checking correct byte lane activation during aligned transfers.
+This script computes the **Strobe** signal for AXI & AHB write transactions.
+It's useful for checking correct byte lane activation during transfers.

 ###  Inputs:
 - `no_byte_lane`: Number of byte lanes in the bus